 **Helpful tips and common mistakes

 The spaghetti alla nerano recipe I based my recipe on is the one featured on Stanley Tucci's TV show, "Searching for Italy."
-In one episode, a restaurant prepares their signature spaghetti alla nerano, frying the zucchini to make the sauce.
+In one episode, a restaurant prepares its signature spaghetti alla nerano, frying the zucchini to make the sauce.
 I tried this technique and absolutely loved how the zucchini caramelizes and softens.
 And so I decided to utilize that method for this summer pasta.

-Thinly slice zucchini into ⅛ inch thick round slices.
+Thinly slice zucchini into ⅛-inch thick round slices.
 You don't want to slice them any thinner or else they'll end up like zucchini chips.

 Heat your frying oil to 350 degrees F and cook the zucchini until golden brown.
 You will most likely have to cook the zucchini in batches to avoid overcrowding.

 Remove the cooked zucchini with a slotted spoon and let it sit in a bowl for one hour or overnight.
 There's no need to drain the excess oil on paper towels, a step you normally take with fried foods.
 We want the zucchini to absorb the oil so that they'll become nice and jammy.

 While the zucchini is resting, make the tomato pesto sauce.
 I love pesto but personally, I find pesto pasta too oily.
 So, in order to balance the rich sauce, I decided to incorporate roasted tomatoes.